isomerpages/csc-knowledge/_digital-issue-11/Rethinking Hybrid Work Design: Insights from Ethnography.md

 <ol>

-<li>K. W. Poon, T. Willems, W. S. Y. Liu, (2023).
-“The Future of Expertise: From Stepwise Domain Upskilling to Multifaceted Mastery”, in _International Handbook on Education Development in Asia-Pacific_, eds W. O. Lee, P. Brown, A. L. Goodwin, and A. Green (Springer, Singapore, 2023), https://doi.org/10.1007/978-981-16-2327-1\_42-1</li>
+<li>K. W. Poon, T. Willems, and W. S. Y. Liu, “The Future of Expertise: From Stepwise Domain Upskilling to Multifaceted Mastery”, in <em>International Handbook on Education Development in Asia-Pacific</em>, eds W. O. Lee, P. Brown, A. L. Goodwin, and A. Green (Singapore: Springer, 2023), https://doi.org/10.1007/978-981-16-2327-1_42-1.</li>

 </ol>